mfp/extprot/doc/protocol-definition.md

       contact_info : contact_info;
     }

+Messages are always monomorphic: they don't accept type parameters.

 ### Disjoin message unions

 The disjoint union of messages can be expressed with a syntax similar to